hopskipnfall/dialog-extractor/README.md

 $ go run extract_dialog.go ./path/to/video.mkv
 ```

-Currently this only supports MKV videos with SRT subtitles embeded.
-This should work with most audio codecs but I have only tested AAC right now.
+This currently works only with `.mkv` files.
+I have tested with SRT and ASS subtitles.
+It should work with most audio codecs but I have only tested AAC so far.

 ## Running tests